mahmoudimus/ac/docs/public/guides/project-activity-tutorial.md

 	````

 1. Open a new terminal window.
-1. From your `jira-activity` root, run the `app.js` file:
+1. From your `jira-activity` root, start up a Node server:
 	<pre><code data-lang="text">$ node app.js</code></pre>
-	Your add-on is automatically registered and installed in JIRA.
+	This starts up your add-on on a Node server, and installs it into your JIRA instance.
 1. Refresh JIRA in your browser.
 	You'll see the _Activity_ label in the header:
 	<img src="../assets/images/jira-activity-1.png" width="80%" style="border:1px solid #999;margin-top:10px;" />